dheavy/tars/README.md

 - **0.4225**, average execution time for scraping the same data;
 - **0.0185**, average execution time for fetching cached data afterwards.

+(Note that these tests were taken under the Python 3 version of the app.)